impulsado/wannaNotes/Writeups/TryHackMe/Advent Cyber 2022/Day 1.md

 ## CYCLE 2: Through
 Gain more access and privileges to assets within the network.
-- Pivoting: Access other systems in the network.
+- **Pivoting**: Access other systems in the network.
-- Discovery: Seek to gather information about the system/organization.
+- **Discovery**: Seek to gather information about the system/organization.
-- Privilege Escalation: Access to higher privileged user on the compromised system.
+- **Privilege Escalation**: Access to higher privileged user on the compromised system.
 Done by exploiting identified vulnerabilities or misconfigurations.
-- Execu
+- **Execution**: With elevated privileges, malicious code may be downloaded and executed.
+- **Credential Access**: If the attacker has access to information, it can contain login credentials.
+- **Lateral Movement**: With extracted credentials, can access other systems or data storages.